johnmalone/BackGammon/README.md

 Mainly aimed at learning python.

 Currently supports human v human, human v computer and computer v computer.
-The computer AI is little more than picking a random move at the moment and there are various crashes that I need to address.
+The computer AI is pretty simple with attempts to favour sequences of doubles, avoid isolated pieces and some other metrics in place.

 To run: